5 steps to building regulations approval

 Sometimes your builder might have a preference for a particular surveyor, but it’s your project so it pays to have a pre-application meeting with your local building control team so you can discuss the project and any particular design details which are out of the ordinary.

-Find your local team here and contact them to find out what the likely charges will be.
+Contact your local team to find out what the likely charges will be.

 Then all you’ll need to do is agree a price based on the various stages which need to be inspected.